As a man, it's a subject that we are often too scared to talk about, but at some point in our lives, it will have touched us all.

 With that being said, I know I have come a long way since those days.

-By sharing this today, I hope some of the below tips will help you (or someone you know) take back better control of their life.
+By sharing some of my coping mechanisms today, I hope it will help you (or someone you know) take back better control of their life.